ladonnaaa/rsg-banking-rework/README.md

 * **📜 Advanced Loan System:**
   * Configure max active loans and max debt limits.
   * Time-based loans with due dates.
-* **⚖️ Debt Collection (Exekuce):** If a player fails to pay their loan on time, the system applies interest penalties and completely blocks them from withdrawing cash or taking new loans until the debt is paid.
+* **⚖️ Debt Collection:** If a player fails to pay their loan on time, the system applies interest penalties and completely blocks them from withdrawing cash or taking new loans until the debt is paid.
 * **🛑 Anti-Spam Protection:** Built-in cooldowns prevent players from spamming the UI and exploiting the database.
 * **💥 Dynamic Stamp Feedback:** Action results (APPROVED / DENIED) are visibly stamped onto the UI page with custom sound effects and detailed error messages.
 * **🪙 Gold & Moneyclips:** Sell gold directly to the bank, and create usable physical bank checks (`money_clip` & `blood_money_clip`).